Bushcare Groups

 Bushcare Activities

 The enhancement of ecosystems within Anstead Bushland Reserve has been actively pursued over many years by Anstead bushcare groups with support from the Brisbane City Council and assistance from the local community.
 The current group, Friends of Anstead Bushland (FOAB), has three projects in train in the Reserve.
-These are elaborated in a Site Plan devised in collaboration with Brisbane City Council.
+These are elaborated in a Site Plan devised in collaboration with Brisbane City Council with projects tracked in yearly reports.
 They include:

-(2) Maintaining and enhancing previously replanted high visibility areas;
+(2) Maintaining and enhancing the condition of previously replanted high visibility areas;

 Come along to a bushcare session and join the Friends of Anstead Bushland in putting their projects into action.
 Bushcare sessions are held on the first Sunday of each month except January, from 7-9:30am in the summer months (from October to March) and from 8:30-11:00am from April to September, with morning tea provided.
 Additional sessions (on Saturday afternoons and Friday mornings) are also held during the year.
 For more information on bushcare sessions and other events in Anstead Bushland Reserve see our Events Calendar, or contact Friends of Anstead Bushland coordinator, Gillian Whitehouse by emailing contactus@pullenpullencatchments.org.au or gillianmw1949@icloud.com.